ChahatRajput1/DAVbot/README.md

 # DAVbot
-Hi this is my final year project of BCA # DAV College Query Chatbot  which can resolve each and every query related to DAV college
+Hi this is my final year project of BCA # DAV College Query Chatbot  which can resolve each and every query related to DAV college.Database is not present there due to privacy reasons but I atteched one Screenshot as a glimpse that how it is look like.
+If you like this project feel free to contribute and if you have any query my linkedIn and MailId present on my file you can contact with me.Thankyou